Soojin-Lee0819/connectionsLab/Project2/README.md

 ### Coding & Challenges

 The most challenging part of this project was definitly the coding part.
-I have br
+Some game mechanics had to be adjusted so that it is managable for us to code.
+For instance, instead of making the room open for everyone, we have set the limit of the players to be 2 players max.
+Alongside implementing the game itelf, we did many error checkings.
+I have learnt from this project that to create a game where the multiple players are playing realtime, there needs to be a lot of error checkings than a game for a single player.

 ### Workflow